Skip to content

 3. To Create a new plan, start by providing some brief details about your project.

-4. If you select a funder, you will be directed to a template which is compatible with that funder's requirements.
+4. If you select a funding organisation, you will be directed to a template which is compatible with that funder's requirements.

-6. Navigate through the template using the tabs at the top of the form: after completing the project Details, add your Contributors, then Write the Plan.
+6. Navigate through your chosen template using the tabs at the top of the form:

 See elsewhere in this guide for an overview of your options for storing and preserving data on University of Hull systems and national/international platforms, including best practice re file management, documentation and sharing.